emumba-com/emumba-nx-boilerplate-plugin/CODE_OF_CONDUCT.md

 ## 8. Contact info

-Please contact [YOUR EMAIL] with any questions or concerns.
+Please contact ahmed.khan@emumba.com with any questions or concerns.

 ## 9. License and attribution